Vietnamese Tet Flowers, Lucky Plants & Tree Markets

-Tet is a traditional Vietnamese holiday celebrated in Tet Nguyen Dan (The first day in the lunar calendar).
-This important celebration in Vietnam comes in a variety of festive colours, but red and yellow are mainly what you see, partly due to all the special plants that are used to decorate homes, streets, and buildings during the lunar new year.
+Tet is the Vietnamese Lunar New Year Celebration that comes every year in January or February.
+It is an extremely important part of Vietnamese culture, and the most powerful symbols of Tet are the lucky plants and exotic flowers used to decorate.
+The fauna of Tet comes in a variety of festive colors, but red and yellow are the main ones.
+This is partly due to all the special plants that are used to decorate homes, streets, and buildings during the lunar new year.

-The Top 3 Lucky Plants And Flowers For Tet:
+The 3 Most Popular Plants And Flowers For Tet

 There are quite a lot of different kinds of flowers for Tet, but the most popular are listed below.
 Generally, red flowers are usually symbols of luck (Peach flower) while yellow (Yellow apricot) is for prosperity and protection against spirits.

-Hoa Dao – Peach blossoms – peaceful and elegant
+Hoa Dao – Peach blossom – peaceful and elegant

 In Northern Vietnam, peach trees blossom pink petals early.
 As a result, Vietnamese people claim that the blooms have a “Braveheart” because they bloom while other plants are dormant.

 Vietnamese tradition also holds that the peach blossoms (Hoa Dao) keep the family peaceful and healthy.
-Sometimes, people spray gold branches to complement peach blossom trees.
+Sometimes, people use gold spray paint on the peach blossom tree branches.

-Ethnic minority people living in northwest mountainous regions of Vietnam also have their own type of peach blossom.
+Ethnic minorities 7living in northwest mountainous regions of Vietnam also have their own type of peach blossom.
 From Mai Chau, Moc Chau to Sapa, Ha Giang, peach flowers bloom throughout the hillsides in early February.
 That’s the signal that the cold winter passes through and the warm sunshine of spring comes very soon.

 Choosing the most awesome peach blossoms